Avantor Inc.

 Company Overview

-Business Model: Avantor, Inc. is a global provider of mission-critical products and services to customers across the biopharma, healthcare, education & government, and advanced technologies & applied materials industries.
-The Company supports customers from discovery to delivery, integrating into research, scale-up, and manufacturing activities.
-Its comprehensive offering includes materials & consumables, equipment & instrumentation, and services & specialty procurement.
-Over 86% of net sales are from recurring product and service offerings.
+Business Model: Avantor, Inc. is a leading global provider of mission-critical products and services, supporting customers from discovery to delivery across biopharma & healthcare, education & government, and advanced technologies & applied materials end markets.
+The company operates through two primary channels: VWR, its channel business distributing consumables and equipment to laboratories globally, and its specialty product manufacturing offering, which includes J.T.
+Baker high-purity chemicals, Masterflex fluid handling systems, and NuSil high-purity silicones for human implants.
+Over 85% of net sales are from recurring product and service offerings.

-Market Position: Avantor, Inc. holds a leading global position, serving over 300,000 customer locations in approximately 180 countries.
-The Company benefits from longstanding customer relationships, with approximately 40% of 2024 net sales derived from customers with relationships spanning 15 years or more.
-No single end customer accounts for more than 5% of net sales, indicating a diversified customer base.
-Competition is driven by proprietary technologies, operational consistency, quality, supply chain control, price, and customer support.
-Avantor, Inc. leverages its scale, expertise, deep customer access, and broad product and service offerings to maintain its competitive advantage.
+Market Position: Avantor, Inc. holds a distinctive position due to its global footprint, serving over 300,000 customer locations in approximately 180 countries.
+The company benefits from longstanding customer relationships, with approximately 45% of 2025 net sales derived from customers with relationships spanning 15 years or more.
+No single end customer accounts for more than 5% of net sales, indicating a diverse customer base.
+The company leverages its scale, expertise, deep customer access, and comprehensive product and value-added service offerings to compete in highly competitive and fragmented markets.

 Recent Strategic Developments:

-• Operating Model Transition: Effective January 1, 2024, Avantor, Inc. transitioned to a new operating model with two reportable segments: Laboratory Solutions and Bioscience Production.
+- Operating Model Transition: Effective January 1, 2024, Avantor, Inc. transitioned to a new operating model with two reportable segments: Laboratory Solutions and Bioscience Production.
+A further realignment to VWR Distribution & Services and Bioscience & Medtech Products segments is planned for January 1, 2026.

-• Divestiture: Completed the sale of its Clinical Services business, a component of the Laboratory Solutions segment, on October 17, 2024, for gross proceeds of approximately $595.0 million, resulting in a gain of $446.6 million.
+- Divestiture: On October 17, 2024, Avantor, Inc. completed the sale of its Clinical Services business, a component of the Laboratory Solutions segment, for gross proceeds of approximately $595.0 million.

-Geographic Footprint: Avantor, Inc. operates in over 30 countries with more than 200 facilities, including manufacturing, distribution, service, and research & technology centers.
-Approximately 60 facilities are in the United States, and 140 are located outside the United States, primarily in Europe and the Asia, Middle-East and Africa (AMEA) region.
-In 2024, 52.3% of total net sales were from the United States, and 47.7% were from all other countries.
+Geographic Footprint: Avantor, Inc. operates in over 30 countries with more than 200 facilities, including manufacturing, distribution, service, and research & technology sites.
+Approximately 65 facilities are in the United States, and 135 are located outside the United States, primarily in Europe and Asia, Middle-East and Africa (AMEA).
+In 2025, the United States accounted for 50.0% of total net sales, with all other countries contributing the remaining 50.0%.

 Financial Performance